danhale-git/runrdp/README.md

 ```

 ### host.ec2
-EC2 instance to connect to by getting it's address from the AWS API.
+EC2 instance to connect to by getting its address from the AWS API.
 Either an ID or filterJSON is required unless the global _address_ field is defined.
 ```toml
 [host.ec2.myec2host]
   private = true      # Connect to the private IP address of this EC2 host